Graphic Design Specialist Jobs in USA with Visa Sponsorship

 What visa options exist for Graphic Design Specialists beyond the H-1B?

 The O-1B visa is the strongest alternative.
 It covers individuals with extraordinary ability in the arts, which includes commercial and graphic design when supported by evidence like awards, published work, exhibition history, or high compensation relative to peers.
-Unlike the H-1B, it has no lottery and no annual cap.
-Australian citizens can also explore the E-3 visa, which follows the same specialty occupation standard as the H-1B but with far lower competition.
+Unlike the H-1B visa, it has no lottery and no annual cap.
+Australian citizens can also explore the E-3 visa, which follows the same specialty occupation standard as the H-1B visa but with far lower competition.

 Which types of employers are most likely to sponsor a Graphic Design Specialist?